maidsafe/temp_safe_network/safe-authd/README.md

 ### Stop

-To stop the SAFE Authenticator daemon (`safe-authd`) we just run the following command (on Windows make sure you the `safe-authd.exe` executable):
+To stop the SAFE Authenticator daemon (`safe-authd`) we just run the following command (on Windows make sure you use the `safe-authd.exe` executable):
 ```shell
 $ safe-authd stop
 Stopping SAFE Authenticator daemon (safe-authd)...